esomeprazole, amoxicillin and clarithromycin

 You may not experience any of them.

-Keep the three medicines in Nexium Hp7 in their separate blisters until it is time to take them.
+Keep the three medicines in NEXIUM Hp7 in their separate blisters until it is time

 Keep it in a cool dry place where the temperature stays below 25°C.